ertis-research/kafka-ml/README.md

 <img src="images/create-model-pytorch.svg" width="500">

-Create a configuration.
+#### 2. Define a configuration

 A configuration is a set of models that can be grouped for training.
 This can be useful when you want to evaluate and compare the metrics (e.g, loss and accuracy) of a set of models or just to define a group of them that can be trained with the same data stream in parallel.
 A configuration can also contain a single ML model.

 <img src="images/create-configuration.svg" width="500">

-Deploy a configuration of models in Kubernetes for training.
+#### 3. Deploy a configuration of models for training

 <img src="images/deploy-configuration.png" width="500">